robindrost/docs-1/docs/web-sdk.md

 The ES `module` bundle is targetted at modern browsers and tools supporting `ES2019`.

-The UMD `main` bundle (as used by unpkg below) supports the following browser versions (and up):
+The UMD `main` bundle (as used by unpkg below) supports the last 2 major versions of the following browsers:

-Chrome v64, Safari v12, Edge v74, Firefox v60, Android Chrome v51, Samsung Internet v6.4 and iOS/iPadOS Safari v12.
+Chrome, Safari, Edge, Firefox, Android Chrome, Samsung Internet

+And iOS/iPadOS Safari v12 and up.

 ## Installation